bmcorser/_bmcorser.github.io/blog/2015/04/18/use-pytest-fixtures-as-namespace.rst

         z = get_z()
         assert x, y, z == 1, 2, 3

-Because py.test fixtures are can return everything and also `support dependencies`_ on other fixtures (fixture functions support the same injection syntax as test functions), we can just use a Python datastructure of some type to group our ``get_*`` functions into a single fixture.
+Because py.test fixtures can return arbitrary Python objects and also `support dependencies`_ on other fixtures (fixture functions support the same injection syntax as test functions), we can just use a Python datastructure of some type to group our ``get_*`` functions into a single fixture.
 The “grouping” fixture